Follow Me on Pinterest

 Fibers

-Fibers are used in concrete for shrinkage cracking control.
+The use of fibers in concrete for shrinkage cracking control.
 Polypropylene and nylon are typical fiber materials.
 These materials are not structural — they do not have the strength to withstand tensile forces.

 There are some fibers that have structural strength, such as hooked steel, chopped carbon, polyvinyl alcohol (PVA) and chopped alkali-resistant (AR) glass.
 These fibers help control crack size by distributing the tensile stresses throughout the beam.
 Instead of one large crack, a beam with adequate fiber reinforcement will instead have many smaller cracks that are difficult to see.
 If a client can’t see a crack, it is effectively nonexistent.